- Research & Extension

 The Foskett Speckled Dace is a minnow native to a single isolated spring in Oregon’s Warner Valley, listed as federally threatened in 1985 due to its small population size and potential threats to its limited native range from irrigation and livestock.
-Kendra Hoekzema and Brian Sidlauskas studied the genetic relationships of Foskett Dace to Speckled Dace from streams and springs elsewhere in Oregon’s Great Basin, and confirmed their status as distinct population of a more widely distributed species.
+Kendra Hoekzema and Brian Sidlauskas studied the genetic relationships of Foskett Dace to Speckled Dace from streams and springs elsewhere in Oregon’s Great Basin and confirmed their status as a distinct population of a more widely distributed species.
 These genetic results form part of the evidence reviewed by the US Fish and Wildlife Service in their recent proposal to delist the Foskett Dace.

 Did you know?
 While Foskett Spring Speckled Dace merits recognition as only a distinct population, not a species or subspecies, this investigation revealed the presence of deep genetic divisions elsewhere in the state that suggest the presence of additional undescribed species within the present concept of Speckled Dace.